 For brands to stand out from the crowd, they’ll need to not only meet customer expectations but go above and beyond to ensure the entire process – from browsing to checkout to unboxing – is completely seamless.

-When it comes to an effective ecommerce fulfillment process, there’s much more to it than what meets the eye.
-The best ecommerce fulfillment providers make it all happen so seamlessly that customers might not even realize the amount of work that goes into getting just one online order safely out the door.
+When it comes to an effective ecommerce order fulfillment process, there’s much more to it than what meets the eye.
+The best fulfillment services make it all happen so seamlessly that customers might not even realize the amount of work that goes into getting online orders safely out the door.

-Step 1: Inventory is Received at the Warehouse
+Step 1: Inventory Is Received at the Fulfillment Warehouse

 To sell products and fulfill orders, an e-commerce brand will first need to have inventory coming into either an in-house or outsourced space like a 3PL warehouse.
 Depending on where a brand’s suppliers are located, inventory travels via air or ocean before transferring to a truck for warehouse delivery.